navesadeh/full-cache/README.md

 &nbsp;

-This setup registers the `ServiceWorker` and initializes CoreCache with:
+This setup registers the `ServiceWorker` and initializes FullCache with:

 - The path to your custom service worker script
 - `WebSocket` URL for receiving real-time configuration updates